SyncfusionSuccinctlyE-Books/Ubuntu-Server-Succinctly/README.md

 # README #

-Every file in the repo is a small bashscript sample.
+Every file in the repo is a small bash script sample.

 ### Ubuntu Server Succinctly samples ###